 # # #

 Dr. Valerie Allen is a child psychologist in private practice.
-She presents seminars for parents and professionals in the field of child development and has published a children’s book, “Summer School for Smarties.”
+She presents seminars for parents and professionals in the field of child development and has published two children’s books, “Summer School for Smarties” and “Bad Hair, Good Hat, New Friends.”
 Oh yes, she has also raised six children!